 The most effective way to prepare your front-desk team for any eventuality is to provide regular support and training.
 Empowered staff members make quick decisions confidently, and react to unfolding events professionally.
 Ensure that you have a clear plan to deliver training on basic processes, along with extra skills – like time management, customer communication and organization.

-Produce an operations manual for the front-desk that clearly explains the best practices and roles for your team.
+Produce a hotel operations manual for the front-desk that clearly explains the best practices and roles for your team.
 Because many hotel managers and owners lack the time for face-to-face training, train an employee to do this task or hire a professional trainer.
 In addition, for each shift, it’s wise to delegate a staff member as the main person in charge of resolving problems.

 When documenting procedures, think practically.
 Define what’s essential and what’s a nice to have, so that during busy times your front desk staff don’t waste vital time.
 For instance, what’s the information you need to give at every check-in?
 And what’s optional?
 The kind of details that you can pass on if you feel the guest isn’t in a rush to get to their room?